Anglo American plc: 1990–2010

-2010 to present
+2010 to 2020

 In early November 2011, Anglo American entered into talks with the Oppenheimer family to divest the latter's remaining shares of De Beers, whereby Anglo American acquired an additional 40% stake for $5.1 billion, increasing their overall stake to 85%.
 This came at a time of increased labour strikes and international attention to Oppenheimer's involvement in conflict diamonds.
-Anglo American then sold a 24.5% share in its Chilean copper unit, Anglo American Sur, to Japan's Mitsubishi Corporation for $5.39 billion, paid with a promissory note due on 10 November 2011.
+Anglo American then sold a 24.5% share in its main Chilean copper unit, Anglo American Sur, to Japan's Mitsubishi Corporation for $5.39 billion, paid with a promissory note due on 10 November 2011.
 With this deal, the Anglo American Sur complex was valued at $22 billion.

-After negotiations that followed the invocation of a disposition dating to the privatization of Disputada de Las Condes in 1977, Chilean state-owned copper mining company Codelco obtained a partial ownership of Anglo American Sur in 2012 and Anglo American reduced its ownership share from 75.5% to 50.1%.
+By selling a 24.5% stake to Mitsubishi Corporation Anglo American successfully obstructed Codelco's option to purchase 49% as the option was reportedly only valid as long as Anglo American held 100% of the company.
+This option dated to the privatization of Disputada de Las Condes in 1977.
+Codelco did however negotiate a 20% ownership of Anglo American Sur in late 2012 and Anglo American reduced its ownership share from 75.5% to 50.1%.

 In November 2012, Anglo American completed the sale of steel maker Scaw South Africa and its connected companies for a total of R3.4 billion in cash.

 In July 2014, Anglo American said it was disposing of its 50% shareholding in Lafarge Tarmac, a building materials joint venture, to cement maker Lafarge SA for a value of not less than £885 million ($1.5 billion); the sale was subsequently completed in July 2015 for $1.6 billion.
 In October 2014, Anglo American's Minas-Rio iron ore project in Brazil began operating and shipping ore.